JetC0918/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/readme.md

 ## 🎯 Key Skills Learned
 - Overview of languages, tools, and data used in data science, with a focus on IBM tools.
 - Features of Jupyter Notebook and RStudio IDE popular in data science.
-- Creation and management/version control of source code using GitHub.
+- Creation and management/ version control of source code using GitHub.
 - Use of IBM Watson Studio and other IBM tools in data science projects.

 ## 🏅 Certificates